Linguistics

 People distribute resources equally:

-Suppose that you see two trays of food:
+Or consider two trays of food:

 - Healthy